Skip to main content

 3

-The key is displayed once.
-Copy it immediately and store it in a secure location such as a secrets manager, environment variable, or encrypted configuration file.
+The key starts with synap_ and is displayed once.
+Copy it immediately and set it as your SYNAP_API_KEY environment variable.

-If a bootstrap key is compromised or no longer needed, revoke it immediately:
+If an API key is compromised or no longer needed:

 1. Navigate to the instance detail page.